How I Use Carb Cycling to Reset My Adrenals, Stress Levels and Sleep

 As you can see, our once efficient stress response can be breeding ground for a host of health issues.

-Don't get me wrong, this is a handy reflex in a true emergency situation like running from bears or hitting the brakes on the highway.
+Don't get me wrong, this is a handy reflex in a true emergency situation like running from bears or hitting the brakes on the road.
 However, when it happens around the clock, year after year, it can create systemic problems like what happened to me with haywire digestion, sleep cycle madness, hair loss, constant hunger and so on.

 So how and why did I use carbs to manage my out-of-whack stress response?
 Read on.